denniswon/agenthalo/README.md

   - On-chain data providers
 - 🔌 Easy integration of new data sources and execution venues

-### Roadmap

-- 🌐 Integration with Theoriq protocol to connect with growing ecosystem of agents and swarms providing trading strategies and signals

 ## Prerequisites

 - Python 3.11 or higher